Append/Agincourt/README.md

 # Agincourt
-A scalable intelligence collection tool written in golang
+A scalable information monitoring tool written in golang